 - Minimise loss of original boundary treatment. - Retain a significant amount of soft landscaping and planting to reduce the visual impact of the parked car.
-The vehicular entrance and hardstanding area should not dominate a property's forecourt or result in the loss of traditional finishes such as granite setts and flags.

-- Provide surface treatments of a high quality using traditional materials compatible with the surrounding context.
+The vehicular entrance and hardstanding area should not dominate a property's forecourt or result in the loss of traditional finishes such as granite setts and flags. - Provide surface treatments of a high quality using traditional materials compatible with the surrounding context.
 Bituminous and concrete surfacing are not acceptable. - Where favourable site conditions exist minimum intervention, integration and reuse of materials will be the key considerations.
 All other criteria for car parking within Section 12.4.8 shall also apply to parking within ACAs/ Protected Structures."

 The proposed development has had regard to Section 12.4.8 of the Development Plan.
 The proposed development does not propose to alter the appearance of the two vehicle entrances onto Monkstown Road, which are existing.
 The proposed car parking does not require the removal of boundary walls, gate piers, railings and gates.
-A DMURS Compliance Statement prepared by ROD Engineering accompanies this Application.
+A DMURS Compliance Statement was prepared by ROD Engineering was submitted with the initial Application documentation, the principles have not been altered at Future Information stage and that statement remains valid.
 The scheme complies with Section 12.4.8.